openstack/masakari-specs/doc/source/specs/rocky/index.rst

    implemented/*

-Ocata approved (but not implemented) specs:
+Rocky approved (but not implemented) specs:

 .. toctree::
    :glob: